-Brie Bella’s Husband Says Brie’s Sister Nikki Has ‘More Influence’ Over Brie’s Pregnancy Than Him
+Brie Bella’s Husband Says Her Sister Nikki Has ‘More Influence’ Over Her Pregnancy Than He Does

 Daniel Bryan, Brie Bella’s husband, feels like he’s out of the loop sometimes.
-In a preview for Thursday’s episode of Totally Bellas, Bryan suggested that Brie’s twin sister Nikki has more say over his wife’s pregnancy than he does.
+In a preview for Thursday’s episode of Total Bellas, Bryan alleged that Brie’s twin sister Nikki has more say over his wife’s pregnancy than he does.

 In the clip, Nikki suggested that she and Brie, who are both currently pregnant, hold a gender reveal party together.
 Bryan wasn’t totally sold on the idea, though.

 “I can’t wait.
 You know me, I love planning parties.
 That’s why I think it would be so fun if we did it together.
-I was thinking we should do a duel gender reveal,” Nikki said in the clip.
+I was thinking we should do a dual gender reveal,” Nikki said in the preview video.

 Nikki also suggested that the party could have a fiesta theme.
 Brie agreed, saying that it would be cute for them to hold the party together.

-The sisters also explained that the fiesta theme has a special meaning for them because their dad is so proud of his Mexican heritage.
-Nikki added that, unfortunately, they can’t invite their father because he and their mother no longer speak.
+The sisters also explained that the theme has a special meaning for them because their father is so proud of his Mexican heritage.
+Nikki added that, unfortunately, they can’t invite their dad because he and their mother no longer speak.

 Before the sisters got too worked up over the idea, though, Bryan interjected.